logo

 What Is FIRE?

-FIRE (Financial Independence, Retire Early) is a financial movement built on one core idea: save and invest aggressively enough that your investment portfolio generates enough passive income to cover your living expenses — forever.
-Once you reach this point, work becomes optional.
+FIRE (Financial Independence, Retire Early) is a financial movement built around one core idea: save and invest aggressively enough that the passive income generated by your portfolio covers your living expenses indefinitely.
+Once you reach that point, work becomes optional.

-🔥 The FIRE number: Your annual expenses × 25 = the portfolio size needed to retire (based on the 4% withdrawal rule).
+🔥 Your FIRE number: Annual expenses × 25 = the portfolio size needed to retire (based on the 4% withdrawal rule).

 The 4% Rule

 The 4% rule (also called the Safe Withdrawal Rate) is the foundation of FIRE planning.
-Research by William Bengen (1994) and the Trinity Study found that withdrawing 4% of your portfolio in year one, then adjusting for inflation annually, has a historically high probability of lasting 30+ years.
+Research by William Bengen (1994) and the Trinity Study found that withdrawing 4% of your portfolio in year one and then adjusting annually for inflation has a historically high probability of lasting 30+ years without depleting the portfolio.

 Example